-(a) obtain a specific authority from equity securities holders to issue options/convertible securities in terms of 6.34; and
+(a) obtain a specific authority from equity securities holders to issue options/convertible securities in terms of 6.34; or

 (b) obtain a general authority from equity securities holders to issue options/convertible securities in terms of 6.38.
 The resolution must expressly allow for the issue of options/convertible securities, and the strike price may not exceed a 10% discount to the weighted average traded price of such equity securities measured over the 30 business days at the date of issue of the options/convertible securities.

-Submission to the JSE

-6.42 The following must be submitted to the JSE:

-(a) the circular or notice of general meeting;

-(b) the application for listing available on the JSE Forms Portal;

-(c) exchange control approval, if applicable; and

-(d) any experts’ consents appearing in the circular.
+[Moved up to specific]

 Extensions of listed options